- Python 50.2%

 - React/TypeScript web interface

-- Extensible plugin architecture
+- Extensible plugin architecture (agents, tools, skills)

 - SQLAlchemy conversation persistence